 The remuneration process begins with employment agreements, including the establishment of terms relating to base salary, pension contributions, service contracts and severance arrangements.
 When establishing the terms of an employment agreement, it is important that such provisions reflect both the size of the company and current market practice.
-The remuneration committee is also generally responsible for approving variable, performance-based remuneration, including annual cash bonuses and awards granted under long-term equity-based incentive plans.
+The remuneration committee is also generally responsible for approving variable, performance-based remuneration, including annual cash bonuses and awards granted under long-term equitybased incentive plans.
 In every case, we believe overall remuneration levels should be reflective of the company's size, relevant peer group and recent performance.
+Furthermore, the remuneration committee should keep wider workforce remuneration and the company's culture under review when setting the executive remuneration policy.

-22 Guidance on Audit Committees.
+&lt;sup>22 Guidance on Audit Committees.
 The Financial Reporting Council.
 April 2016.